Made in Poland

 Secondary transmission: chain.

-Mechanic drum brakes (also for the basket wheel), with parking brake.
+Mechanic drum brakes (also for the sidecar wheel), with parking brake.

 Top speed: 100km/h